 - Take a family member or friend with you to the appointment, if possible.
-Someone who accompanies you can help remember what the doctor says.
+Someone who joins you can help remember what your health care team says.

-For aortic valve regurgitation, questions to ask your doctor include:
+For aortic valve regurgitation, questions to ask your health care team include:

 - Are there any other possible causes?

 - Will I need surgery?
 If so, what surgeon do you recommend for aortic valve surgery?